Union Black anti-racism course

 We are making the Union Black course available to staff and students as part of broader and ongoing efforts at Imperial to raise awareness of race inequalities and to promote anti-racism.
 Recent work in applying for a Race Equality Charter mark and in examining the College’s history has highlighted the value of encouraging dialogue and reflection on the issues of ethnicity and belonging.

-Instructions on how to sign up to Union Black are detailed below.
+The Open University have provided these instructions on how to sign up to Union Black.

 What is Union Black?